-The Manager adopts the principle that to build confidence among stakeholders, there is a need to balance the needs and interests of various stakeholders.
-The Sustainability Report from pages 102 to 158 in the Annual Report provides the Group's approach in identifying its material stakeholders, as well as addressing stakeholders' concerns and methods of engagement.
-The Sustainability Report also sets out the key areas of focus in relation to the management of stakeholder relationships for the financial year ended 31 March 2023.
+The Sustainability Report describes the Group's approach in identifying its material stakeholders, as well as addressing stakeholders' concerns and methods of engagement.
+The Sustainability Report also sets out the key areas of focus in relation to the management of stakeholder relationships for the financial year ended 31 March 2024.